 I build Waymo's machine learning infrastructure.
 Before transferred to Waymo, I wrote compilers at Google for machine learning:

 - gpucc: an open-source, fully functional, high performance CUDA compiler.
 It has powered numerous GPU applications at Google and is integrated into LLVM.
 I presented this work on behalf of my team in LLVM Dev 2015, CGO 2016, and GTC 2016.
 The slides are here.

 - XLA: a domain-specific compiler for linear algebra.
 It presently lives under TensorFlow and accelerates TensorFlow computations.

 I completed my PhD in Computer Science at Columbia University.
 I worked with Professor Junfeng Yang on several projects related to software reliability and programming languages.
-During my years at Columbia, I also interned at Microsoft Research Silicon Valley and Facebook working on DryadLINQ and HHVM respectively.
+During my years at Columbia, I interned at Microsoft Research Silicon Valley and Facebook working on DryadLINQ and HHVM respectively.

 I used to be an active programming competitor.
 I won the fifth place in China National Olympiad in Informatics (Chinese equivalent of USACO) back in high school.
 I attended ACM/ICPC, Topcoder, and Google Code Jam in my college and graduate school years.
 I coached Columbia's programming contest team.